 These records are hereafter referred to as 'observed' leatherback records and sets.
 The Observer Programme also provided photographs and diary notes taken by observers.
-All observer records were checked ('groomed') by hand, evaluating each record for plausibility by comparing the consistency of data provided for that event (e.g., location consistent with depth), and consistency with adjacent records (usually having no protected species catch).
+All observer records were checked ('groomed') by hand, evaluating each record for plausibility by comparing the consistency of data provided for that event (e.g., location consistent with depth), and consistency with adjacent records (Dunn et al. 2022).
 Photographs taken by the observers were used to evaluate record accuracy, including species identification and condition.